 Airborne Streptococcus Bacteria

-Since Ductwork cleaning is often impossible, Particle Filtration is the main tool Facilities Manager can use to protect staff.
+Since duct work cleaning is often impossible, particle filtration is the main tool Facilities Managers can use to protect staff.

 At Comfort First Products, we utilise MERV12 and MERV14 filters.
 Perfect for keeping your staff safe.

-These days, lots of Air-conditioning unit include filters inside the ductwork, (often every 100 feet or so) or at the air conditioning unit itself.
-The problem is that even with a high efficiency filter (say 90%) over long periods of time, contaminants will still build up.
-10% of the contaminants over 30 years is still a lot of dangerous particles!
+These days, a lot of air conditioning units include filters inside the duct work (often every 100 feet or so) or at the air conditioning unit itself.
+The problem is that even with a high efficiency filter (say, 90%), over long periods of time, contaminants will still build up.
+Ten percent of the contaminants over 30 years is still a lot of dangerous particles!
 It’s for this reason that we recommend filtering the supply air.
 This also allows the filters to be more regularly changed, reducing static pressure issues.

 Comfort First Filtered Diffuser

-Control-A-Flow Draft Eliminator with Anti-microbial Filter is used when you do not have time or money to change out the diffuser and still want to diverts air from ceiling air diffusers while preventing duct work pollution from entering the work space with the anti-microbial filter!
+Control-A-Flow Draft Eliminator with an anti-microbial filter is used when you do not have time or money to change out the diffuser and still want to divert air from ceiling air diffusers while preventing duct work pollution from entering the work space!
 Its installs in moments and still prevents draft complaints.

 Comfort First Products strives to provide our customers with the solution they need to keep their office a happy, thriving, healthy, comfortable indoor business by improving indoor air quality and controlling the indoor air motion in offices.